pagefusionux/build-api/README.md

 URL Parameter(s):
 - host (required): taken programmatically from window.location.host from the remote source script
-- option: 'status' (default) or 'commits'; specifies the information to return from the server
+- option: 'status-commits' (default) or 'status'; specifies the information to return from the server

 **Note**